PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-feature-freeze.md

 A new branch, "8.1.x", has been created to stabilize the code for the next release.
 Bug fixes to be integrated into version 8.1 should be submitted to this branch.

 When will the stabilization phase end?
-When the software will be considered stable enough to test, project members will release a public Beta.
+When the software will be considered stable enough to test, project members will release a public beta.
 We expect this to happen in a couple of weeks.

 ### Next steps